 As with all characters in the beloved CGI cartoon, Petunia is as her name suggests, a rhubarb.
 (If you don't know what that is, Google-Image it).
-She was partially created b/c they were sorely lacking in female characters in the cast, & Larry the Cucumber needed a girlfriend
+She was partially created because they were sorely lacking in female characters in the cast, and Larry the Cucumber needed a girlfriend

 .
-Petunia must have been a hit w/ the kids, b/c she appeared in several Veggie cartoons.
+Petunia must have been a hit with the kids, because she appeared in several Veggie cartoons.

 Costume 1: Most of these costumes are set up in the order you see them, though the first dress is based on a "casual" outfit the animators made for Petunia later on in the series.